 To find out if women are suitable for life in space, with future colonization in mind, an astronaut's wife is invited to join her husband on a three month mission to the moon base.
 Off they go to the moon.
 She does the cooking (in an atomic oven) and housekeeping, while the men are out working.
 But she gets tired of being cooped up alone all day with little to do, and takes to suiting up and stepping out of the cramped igloo to frolic in the low lunar gravity.
 One day she is found gone and doesn't answer her radio.
 Col. McCauley orders everyone into the search.
 She is found napping on a rock, and had neglected to turn on her radio.

 Hubby is miffed.
 She shouldn't be out without telling someone, and no one is allowed out alone at all.
 The couple argue.
 He wants her sent back to Earth.
 She wants to stay.
 Then he decides she's staying, and now she wants to leave.
 "Women," says a crewman.
-And he and McCauley roll their eyes.
 McCauley finally settles the argument.
 She can stay on the moon.
 And he orders the husband--against his wishes, he has real work to do--to accompany his wife on her jaunts.

 On their first outing together he kicks a big rock in their path, sending it flying in a high, lazy arc.
 They both laugh.
 Then, holding hands, they leap together.
-Up they go.
+Up they go over a jagged rock.
 When they return to the base, she cooks a spectacular dinner for the crew, complete with fancy table settings and candles.
 (McCauley keeps their secret.
 He allowed her to bring ten pounds of personal stuff.)
 The experiment is judged a success.
 Moon colonization will be possible.

 A decidedly sexist episode, but not unusually so for the time.
-And it's done with a lite tone.
+And it's done with a light tone.
 In a series that is usually serious and down to business, it's nice to see characters taking advantage of the unique possibilities for fun on the moon.
-Written by James Clavell, who also wrote the second episode, "Moon Landing."
+Written by James Clavell (King Rat,) who also wrote the second episode, "Moon Landing."

 Was this review helpful to you?